Treats high cholesterol and triglycerides, together with a proper diet.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to fenofibrate, fenofibric acid, or choline fenofibrate.
+Do not use this medicine if you have had an allergic reaction to fenofibrate, fenofibric acid, or choline fenofibrate.
 Do not use this medicine if you are breastfeeding or if you have active liver or gallbladder disease.
 Do not use this medicine if you receive dialysis or have severe kidney disease.

 How to Use This Medicine